 To add the Analysis Cluster tool to your chart, select the tool from the Levels tool group, and left-click on the chart to add the tool.
 To add the criteria click on Cluster Scripts in the Properties and the '+' to add each script, then the 3 dots to open the Script Editor window:

-Export / Import With the release of Optuma v1.5 you can export the analysis cluster tool as a file, which can be sent to other Optuma clients.
-Double clicking the file will automatically add the exported tool to the custom tool bar.
+Export / Import You can export the analysis cluster tool as a file, which can be sent to other Optuma clients.
+Double-clicking the file will automatically add the exported tool to the custom tool bar.

 To export the Analysis Cluster tool, left click the tool once to select it, then go to the left side properties panel.
 In the Actions section of the panel click the Export Analysis item.